therekrab/therekrab/README.md

 * A very fast spellchecker, built in rust
 * E2EE chat server built in Go with TUI interface
 * Autopilot, a real-time pursuit algorithm for FRC teams.
+* CLI tool to generate PathPlanner autonomous routines from a small scripting language
 * More to come!

 Check out my repos for more cool projects.